Digital Agency for Third Sector

 Most donations aren’t the result of a charity’s prompt.
-According to the CAF UK Giving Report 2026, the single biggest trigger for giving is a friend, family member or colleague — word of mouth.
-An email from a charity is around five times less likely to prompt a donation than a personal recommendation.
-People give because something moved them.
-Because they recognised a cause.
-Because they felt connected to an organisation and trusted what it stood for.
+According to the CAF UK Giving Report 2026, the single biggest trigger for giving is a friend, family member or colleague – word of mouth.
+An email from a charity, the report claims, is around five times less likely to prompt a donation than a personal recommendation.
+People give because something moved them; Because they recognised a cause; Because they felt connected to an organisation and trusted what it stood for.

 That recognition and trust doesn’t happen automatically.
-It’s built — through every search result, every social post, every piece of content, every page someone lands on when they’re looking for help or deciding where to give.
-And with six million fewer donors in the UK than a decade ago, and giving habits becoming more conditional and selective, building that recognition matters more than it ever has.
+It’s built – through every search result, every social post, every piece of content, every page someone lands on when they’re looking for help or deciding where to give.
+And with six million fewer donors in the UK than a decade ago building that recognition matters more than it ever has.

-This is what reaching more actually means.
-Not impressions.
-Not follower counts.
-Being present, credible and human at the moments when people are most likely to act.
+We help you reach more, not just by increasing impressions or follower counts, but by ensuring that you’re present, credible and human at the moments when people are most likely to act.

 Some of your best future supporters don’t know you exist.
 Some know you exist but don’t really understand what you do.
 Some understand what you do but don’t feel a strong enough connection to act.